adipurnamk/ANALYSIS-OF-COVID-19-DATASET/README.md

 ## 4. Conclusion and Recommendation

-There is som conclusion from this project:
+There is some conclusion from this project:

 1. The first case happened in Washington state.